garystafford/spring-postgresql-demo/README.md

 # Spring Boot 2.0 PostgreSQL Application Demonstration

-Project for the Programmatic Ponderings blog post, [Developing Cloud-Native Data-Centric Spring Boot Applications for Pivotal Cloud Foundry](https://wp.me/p1RD28-5Jh), published March 23, 2018\.
+Project for the Programmatic Ponderings blog post, [Developing Cloud-Native Data-Centric Spring Boot Applications for Pivotal Cloud Foundry](https://wp.me/p1RD28-5Jh), published March 23, 2018.
 Spring Boot 2.0 application, backed by PostgreSQL, and designed for deployment to Pivotal Cloud Foundry (PCF).
 Database changes are handled by Liquibase.

 ## Build and Run

-The project assumes you have Docker and the Cloud Foundry Command Line Interface (cf CLI) installed locally.
+The project assumes you have Docker and the Cloud Foundry Command Line Interface (`cf` CLI) installed locally.

 Provision the local PostgreSQL development database using Docker: